If you have any questions, or want more information on global data center decommissioning, contact us today.

 General Decommissioning Options

-- Cage cleanouts at colocated sites
+- Cage cleanouts at colocated facilities

-- Micro-modular data center (MMDC) decommissioning
+- Edge or micro-modular data center (MMDC) decommissioning

 Decommissioning program management (in six phases)